-Biodiversity conservation and climate change protection go hand in hand
+Biodiversity conservation of the Atlantic Forest and climate change adaptation go hand in hand

 Title: Biodiversity and climate change in the Mata Atlântica, Brazil